rizkyzhang/code-journal/tech-notes/backend/firebase/basic.md

 Reference: https://stackoverflow.com/a/62390404

-## Firabase link multiple providers to one account
+## Firebase link multiple providers to one account

 In some situations, Firebase will automatically link accounts when a user signs in with different providers using the same email address.
 This can only happen when specific criteria are met, however.
 To understand why, consider the following situation: a user signs in using Google with a @gmail.com account and a malicious actor creates an account using the same @gmail.com address, but signing in via Facebook.
 If these two accounts were automatically linked, the malicious actor would gain access to the user's account.